Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: Procedure and Multi-Stage DNN Development

 Some observations were excluded from the collected data.
-For example, reactor shutdowns were not included due to the excess negative reactivity in the core, which could result in model memorization of shutdowns or negatively impact performance by preferentially training towards shutdowns.
+For example, reactor shutdowns were not included due to the excess negative reactivity in the core, which could result in model memorization of shutdowns or negatively impact performance by preferential training towards shutdowns.
 Transients longer than one hour (from start to finish) were excluded to focus the model on short-term state-based modeling.
+This focus on short-term transients aligns with the operational needs of a digital twin, ensuring accurate and timely predictions for operational decision-making.
 After data auditing and exclusion, 542 total observations were collected.

-Unfortunately, 542 observations would not be enough to adequately train a model.
-A physical sampling method was implemented to address the challenge associated with inadequate training data.
+Unfortunately, 542 observations would not be enough to train a model adequately.
+A physical sampling method was implemented to address the challenge associated with the inadequate training data.
 The power defect equation, a generalization of the prompt jump equation, was used to generate these additional samples \cite{lamarsh2001introduction}.
 This equation is generalized as equation \ref{eq:1}.
+This augmentation process expands the model's training dataset, enabling it to generalize across diverse operational scenarios while preserving fidelity to physical principles and enabling expanded deployment in digital twin-type systems.
 The power defect was applied to the final state in observation to jump from one stable power to another stable power effectively.
 The power defect method was performed under the condition that the total reactivity change in this state could not exceed 0.5\$ and no control rod exceeded the 24 inches of maximum withdrawal.
 This sampling method could be applied $n$ times and form the bulk of the training data while retaining the actual observations for the testing set.
 The relationship between the reactor power and reactivity can be expressed by Eq. \ref{eq:1}:

 where $\rho^{-}$ is lower reactivity, $\rho^{+}$ is higher reactivity, $P^{+}$ is higher power, and $P^{-}$ is lower power.